mautic/developer-documentation-new/docs/components/forms.rst

       - Required
       - string
       - View template used to render the ``formType``, for example ``HelloWorldBundle:SubscribedEvents\FormField:customfield.html.php``
+    * - ``help``
+      - Optional
+      - string
+      - The language string for providing a help text below the form element.
     * - ``formTypeOptions``
       - Optional
       - array